Vegan Caramel Cheesecake

 - Pour the cheesecake onto the crust and gently tap to flatten and remove any air bubbles.
 Freeze the cheesecake for at least 5 hours before serving.

 - When you’re ready to eat the cheesecake, take it out of the freezer at least 30 minutes before serving to thaw.
 Drizzle the salted caramel sauce on top and use an offset spatula to completely cover the top and push a little bit over the edges.
+You’ll only need about 1/2 to 3/4 of the salted caramel sauce, so save the rest for a future indulgence.

 Yield: 1 cheesecake, Serving Size: 1 slice (16 slices in cheesecake)